colinpaicemq/TCPIPMonitor/Port.md

 : Send Window size.

 MaxSndWnd
-: Maximum send window size.
+: Maximum limit to the send window size.

 SendMSS
 : Maximum Segment Size we can send.